-Baby rice tends to be the starting pointing for mums before they move onto fruit and veg purees, so you may find that after a couple of days using baby rice, you'll feel comfortable moving on from it.
+Baby rice tends to be the starting point for mums before they move onto fruit and veg purees, so you may find that after a couple of days using baby rice, you'll feel comfortable moving on from it.

 Baby rice can also be used to bulk out fruit and veg puree so it's always useful to have a box around in the kitchen cupboards.
 It's worth bearing in mind that your baby doesn't need baby rice, you may prefer to dive straight into purees.
 It's completely up to you.

 Charlotte Stirling-Reed, a registered Nutritionist and wing-woman to Wean In 15 author, Joe Wicks, says: 'A whole host of new research has looked at the idea of weaning with vegetables first.
 Savoury, bitter, sweet veggies – you name it – should be offered in order to help encourage acceptance of vegetables and to expose babies to these flavours in early life to help children to develop a liking for these very early on.'

 Is baby rice safe?

 A study revealed that certain brands of baby rice and cereals made with baby rice contained potentially harmful toxins such as arsenic and cadmium.
 These toxins are able to enter the product through contaminated water, which is used to irrigate rice crops in certain countries.
 Due to the small amount of baby rice your child is likely to eat while weaning, it is unlikely to cause long-term health problems, although we recommend moving on from baby rice after a couple of days.